mdcdi1315/dotnetresourcesextensions/Docs/Iresloader.md

 new instance of your reader class.

-It is not recommended to directly implement the `IResourceLoader` interface due to the fact that someone must implement a lot of stuff that requires advanced knowledge of .NET-so leave everything to `DefaultResourceLoader` if possible!
+It is not recommended to directly implement the `IResourceLoader` interface due to the fact that someone must implement a lot of stuff that require advanced knowledge of .NET-so leave everything to `DefaultResourceLoader` if possible!

 Usage Example: